-As early as possible, contact benefits@telus.com or service.delapaie@telus.com to initiate a claim.
+As early as possible, contact benefits@telus.com to initiate a claim.
 The benefits team will send you a claim package to complete.

 Critical Illness Insurance

 As early as possible, contact SSQ at cwclaims.spgroup@ssq.ca and a Customer Service Representative will send you a claim package to complete.
 A written notice of the critical illness on which the claim is based must be given within thirty (30) days after the date of the Diagnosis.